david-a-wheeler/vim-metamath/README.md

 copy  "vim\syntax\\*.*" "%userprofile%\vimfiles\syntax"
 ~~~~

+If you're an advanced user, read on.

+Running "make install" doesn't do any serious magic;
+it just copies the files and directories from this mode's "vim/" directory
+to your local vim files directory "~/.vim"
+(creating directories as needed).
+If you can't run make, feel free to directly create the necessary directories
+and copy the files directly.

-Advanced users can use make and add parameters to it.
+Advanced users can run make with additional parameters that set
-Just set VIMDIR to the vim files directory to install to, and/or
+VIMDIR (the vim files directory to install to), and/or
-CP\_OPTIONS to set additional options to "cp" when copying.
+CP\_OPTIONS (additional options for "cp" when copying).
-The Makefile respects the DESTDIR convention, and it also
+The Makefile respects the DESTDIR convention
-supports "make uninstall".
+(a prefix to the installation directory that you can pass via
+an environment variable or make parameter).
+You can also run "make uninstall" to uninstall the files.
 Here's an example:

 > make VIMDIR="${HOME}/.vim-alt".